 Remember, discomfort from teething should only last a few days per tooth.
 Offer your baby some extra comfort during this time.
 If your child has been sleep-trained, you can always revisit your training, if needed, a few days after the tooth has come through.
 This will help get your child back on track if he regressed at all while teething.

 If you aren’t sure where to start, here is a list of some of my favorite teething products.
 (These are not affiliate links — just sharing what’s worked for us!
 Please seek medical advice from a professional before using any over-the-counter medications or gels.)

 - Mommy’s Bliss Organic Massage Gel – This is an organic option for teething gel.
-I’ve used both and think the Oragel might work a tiny bit better, but…just a tiny bit.

 - Camilia teething liquid – This is another great homeopathic option that can be given to babies as little as one-month-old.
 It comes in single-serve pods that you just open and squeeze into baby’s mouth.